 District CHOICE Program

-Each year, Peoria Public Schools offers the District CHOICE program, consisting of three separate processes:
+Each year, Peoria Public Schools offers the District CHOICE program, consisting of two separate processes:

 - District Choice